 Chairs Designed for Big and Tall Users

 There are two reasons for this: First, the rollers wind up hitting the wrong spots on your back.
-Second, if the massage chair in question has leg massage ports, they’re not designed to properly accommodate your longer legs, so again, the rollers or air bags are going to be focused on all the wrong spots.
+Second, if the massage chair in question has leg massage ports, they’re not designed to properly accommodate your long legs, so again, the rollers or airbags are going to be focused on all the wrong spots.

 Some massage chairs, however (about 25% of the ones on the market today) are built with extendable ottomans that automatically detect your leg length and adjust accordingly.
 These chairs will accommodate users up to 6’5”, depending on the manufacturer.

 While most manufacturers offer at least one model built with taller users in mind, Kahuna massage chairs get a special nod in this category because most of their models feature extendable ottomans, and they’ve even got one chair that’s custom designed for big and tall users, the SM7300.